Avril112113/SSSWTool/readme.md

 **DO NOT USE CODE YOU DON'T TRUST!** It is your responsibility to ensure this.
 Build actions are run within SSSWTool without sandboxing, as such has the same capabilities.

-To get started with build actions, run `ssswtool new buildactions .` in the project directory.
+To get started with build actions, run `ssswtool new buildactions ./` in the project directory.
 You will now have a folder `_buildactions` which should contain all of your future build actions code.
 Build actions run the file `_buildactions/init.lua`, the default file contains additional info you may need.

+Note that build actions may be run frequently and with partially written code when using the `watch` CLI action.

 SSSWTool build actions are not compatible with LifeBoatAPI and will never be.

 ## User Config
 A simple user config is stored at `%appdata%/.ssswtool.json`
-Currently, this is only used for storing whitelisted directories for build actions.
+Currently, this is only used for storing whitelisted directories for build actions and if updates to intellisense info is checked.

 ## Pre-Built Binaries